McNopper/ZeroInfinity/README.md

 ## Conclusion

 Using this approach, other indeterminate forms could be expressed as an interval and solved to equations as well.
+Especially the usage and current definition in measure theory should be further evaluated [[6](#6-extended-real-numbers)].

 For now, it is shown, that the algebraic structure of the interval number is a Magma.
 However, including the other mathematical operations, the algebraic structure could be further investigated.